liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-locked-sites.md

 ## Overview

-When a site is configured as "No Access" in SharePoint, the site is inaccessible for both users and the system.
+When a site is configured as "No Access" in SharePoint, the site is inaccessible for users and the system.
 As a result, the various pre-migration scans are configured to ignore any site configured as "No Access".
 It's **locked**.

 ## Data Migration